 While central air was invented long before window air conditioners, window AC units outsold central air after World War II.
 In fact, they were invented the very year WWII ended, 1945.
 By the 1980s most homes were installed with central air, though many economy apartments still were not built with central air in mind.
 Today, with the hot summers of recent years, air conditioning seems more and more like a necessity.

-Contact Jco Heating & Air Conditioning!
+Contact Jco Heating A/C Electrical!

 If your AC or heater is giving you trouble, call Jco today.
 Let Jco come out and evaluate your system for free.
 We are ready to lend our expertise to all your HVAC needs in Springfield OR.
 Contact us today!